 Coming to a DecisionOnce you have considered all the factors mentioned in this article you'll have a better picture of which safety gloves are more suited to your industry and your specific requirements.
 Making an informed decision at this stage and purchasing the correct gloves will save you time and money in the long run.
 It will also ensure that staff members wearing the gloves are completely safe performing the tasks at hand and remain as comfortable as possible throughout.

-For further help and guidance about industrial safety gloves or other ppe supply queries, just give us a call!
+For further help and guidance about industrial safety gloves or other PPE supply queries, call our team on 0151 709 2271.
 The Wray Bros customer service team is always happy to help.
 We've got the knowledge, expertise and the quality products to help you in any given situation you may be facing.